Policy position statements

 IChemE supports the introduction of appropriate regulation which encourages more sustainable water supply and wastewater disposal, e.g. by water reuse in buildings (including homes), and beneficial use of sewage sludge rather than landfill.

-For more information about IChemE position statements, download our Technical Strategy: A Roadmap for 21st century chemical engineering or contact Matt Stalker.
+For more information about IChemE position statements, download our Technical Strategy: Chemical Engineering Matters or contact Alana Collis.